Skip to main content

 Install

-Add the package in Xcode with File -> Add Package Dependencies, or add the exact package version to Package.swift.
+Add the package in Xcode with File -> Add Package Dependencies and enter the following git URL.

 Import the SDK in the files that use it.